anicolas91/nest-js-tutorial/class_notes.md

 You call in your key via `.env` and `JWT_SECRET`

 You then have to return a token now instead of a user on `signin`.

+You want to return an object with the token string inside.

+So now we have created an object with the token, and the user may want to get info about themselves, for that you need `strategy`

+## Strategy

+Strategy should extend the passport module and implement the jwt module... via `PassportStrategy` + the user bearer bit, optional expiration on/off, and the secret key

+It's a folder because we are specifying is for validation, it is its own thing, but we can also add `@Injectable` decorators like on auth.
+This way we can get our .env secrets.